awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_sagemaker_pipes/Readme.md

 To successfully run this example, you need to create the Java Sagemaker Lambda function.
 This Lambda function is required.
 You can find this project under the **workflow_sagemaker_lambda** folder in this Github repository.
 This project creates a JAR file that is input to this code example.

+Once you create the Java Lambda project, you can build the required JAR file using the **mvn package** command.
+This will create the JAR file in the target folder.
+You can use this JAR file as input to this code example.

 ### Instructions

 You can run this Java code example from within your Java IDE.